SebilleK/BubbleMap/README.md

 - https://bun.sh/docs/cli/test

-After making sure you have a working database (and it is running), run the app.
+After making sure you have a working, seeded database (and it is running), run the app.
 Then, to test all endpoints, run:

 ```bash